TabbyML/tabby/website/docs/installation/skypilot/index.md

 resources:
   ports: 8080
   accelerators: T4:1
+  # Or, allow using any of these GPUs to enhance GPU availability.
+  # SkyPilot will auto-select the cheapest and available GPU.
+  # accelerators: {T4:1, L4:1, A100:1, A10G:1}
 ```

 Skypilot supports GPU from various cloud vendors.
 Please refer to the official [Skypilot documentation](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html) for detailed installation instructions.